Moduli space of genus one curves on cubic threefold: Fujita's -invariant

 {\prop Let $X$ be a smooth cubic threefold.
 If $S$ is a surface admitting a generically finite morphism $f: S\to X$ with $a(S, f^*H) > 1$, then $a(S,H) = 2$ and $(S,H)$ is birationally equivalent to a $\BP^1$-bundle over a projective curve $C$.
 In particular, the map $f$ factors through the universal family of lines.}

 {\proof By Theorem \ref{a-inv-cor}, it suffices to prove the last statement.
-By similar argument as above, we may replace $S$ by its minimal model and regard it as a $\BP^1$-bundle $\pi: S\to C$.
-Denote the fibre of $\pi$ by $F$, we have $F \cdot (K_{S} + 2L) = 0$ and $F^2 = 0$.
+By similar argument as the previous proposition, we may replace $S$ by its minimal model and regard it as a $\BP^1$-bundle $\pi: S\to C$.
+Denote the fibre of $\pi$ by $F$ and let $L$ be the pullback of $H$ under $f: S \to X$, we have $F \cdot (K_{S} + 2L) = 0$ and $F^2 = 0$.
 By adjunction, this implies that $F\cdot L = 1$, so the fibres are lines, and $S$ factors through the universal family of lines. }

+Finally, we show that the largest $a$-invariant less than $2$ of a smooth projective threefold is at most $3/2$.

+\begin{theorem} Let $X$ be a normal projective threefold with at most terminal $\BQ$-factorial singularities.
+Suppose $L$ is a big and nef line bundle satisfying $1 < a(X,L) < 2$.
+Then $a(X,L)\leqslant 3/2$. \end{theorem}